sumcoinlabs/sumcoinj.org/testing.md

 and once that's running, in another window you can do something like

 ~~~
-./bitcoin-cli -regtest generate 101
+./sumcoin-cli -regtest generate 101
 ~~~

 ... to create a new block on demand.
 Regtest mode requires the usage of yet another set of network params, `RegTestParams.get()`, and is designed to run only locally.
 There is no public regtest network.
 You can use `PeerGroup.connectToLocalHost()` to make it talk to the local bitcoind.

-Note that newly mined coins have to mature (this is a general Bitcoin rule).
+Note that newly mined coins have to mature (this is a general Sumcoin rule).
 This means they don't become spendable for 100 blocks.
 The number 101 in the command above selects how many blocks to mine.
 Thus this should give you spendable coins.
 Then you can send some test coins to your app like this:

 ~~~
-./bitcoin-cli -regtest sendtoaddress <address of your app goes here> 10.0
+./sumcoin-cli -regtest sendtoaddress <address of your app goes here> 10.0
-./bitcoin-cli -regtest generate 1
+./sumcoin-cli -regtest generate 1
 ~~~

-The block chain and so on is stored in ~/.bitcoin/regtest, so you can delete it to start over again, or use -datadir to make the files be saved in a different location.
+The block chain and so on is stored in ~/.sumcoin/regtest, so you can delete it to start over again, or use -datadir to make the files be saved in a different location.

 You can make wallet-tool use this mode using `--net=REGTEST --peers=localhost`.

-Currently bitcoinj doesn't have a class that wraps the Bitcoin Core RPC interface and drives regtest mode, but it'd be a nice feature to have in future.
+Currently sumcoinj doesn't have a class that wraps the Sumcoin Core RPC interface and drives regtest mode, but it'd be a nice feature to have in future.

 ## Unit tests

-Bitcoinj provides a `TestUtils` class that can do things like manufacture fake `Transaction` objects and so on.
-Take a look at the test suite for bitcoinj itself to see how to use the utilities.
-Unit tests are a great way to build robustness in your software, although due to the many subtle complexities of the Bitcoin protocol they're not always sufficient to ensure things work correctly.
+Sumcoinj provides a `TestUtils` class that can do things like manufacture fake `Transaction` objects and so on.
+Take a look at the test suite for sumcoinj itself to see how to use the utilities.
+Unit tests are a great way to build robustness in your software, although due to the many subtle complexities of the Sumcoin protocol they're not always sufficient to ensure things work correctly.

 </div>